-[Check out the most recent Hoka Speedgoat in our review of the Hoka One One Speedgoat 4.]
+For the latest on the Hoka Speedgoat, you can read and watch our full review of the Hoka One One Speedgoat 4.

 I was always excited by the idea of the Speedgoat by Hoka One One.
 It is a cushy, aggressive, stable shoe with the name of one of our sport’s legends right on it.
 However, the stack height of the brand in general was always a concern with my somewhat wonky ankles.
 Adding that worry to the narrow, tight fit of the first version had me putting the first iteration of the Speedgoat back on the shelf.
 When I saw version two pop up with comments of it being wider, more stable-fitting, and increasing the toebox room, I decided to take the plunge.
 Since then, this 9.5-ounce (8.2 for women), 4.5mm drop do-it-all, the Hoka One One Speedgoat 2 ($140), has accompanied me on everything from 10-plus hours in the rugged backcountry to a few miles on the treadmill on business trips.
 Though showing a little premature wear, the secure fit, extra cushion, and grippy outsole make this a shoe to grab when I don’t know what the day is going to bring.